St. Stephen's Basilica: Architecture

-At first, the building was supposed to be named after Saint Leopold, the patron saint of Austria, but the plan was changed in the last minute, so it became St. Stephen's Basilica.
+The tympanum over the main entrance holds an 1893 mosaic designed by Mór Than, Our Lord on the Throne with Angels by Salviati of Venice.
+On the main facade, below the tympanum, is an inscription of Christ’s words: "Ego Sum Via, Veritas et Vita" (I am the way the truth and the life).

+Interior

+The basilica has a Greek cross ground plan.

-The Basilica is rich in fine arts.
-In the lobby of the main entrance you can see the Saint Stephen's relief of Károly Senyei, and mosaics by Bertalan Székely and Mór Than.
+In the lobby of the main entrance you can see the Saint Stephen's relief of Károly Senyei, and mosaics by Bertalan Székely.
 The dome above the sanctuary shows the representation of the Lord God, and the tambourine shows Christ as well as the prophets and evangelists (built by Károly Lotz).
 The sanctuary vault features allegories of the Holy Mass on mosaics by Gyula Benczúr and highlights the important stages of St. Stephen's life in the bronze relief series by Ede Mayer.
 The canopy altarpiece designed by József Kauser is decorated with the statue of St. Stephen by Alajos Stróbl.

 The pulpit is also work of József Kauser.
 The glass painting works were made by Miksa Róth, and the pipe organ of the church is the product of the factory of Pécs and József Angster recognized in the era.
 He carried out the painting and, in particular, the gilding of the interior decoration.

-Other works of art inside the basilica (builders in parenthesis):
+Other works of art inside the basilica (builders in parentheses):

+Present day

+Saint Stephen's is the most important church building in Hungary, one of the most significant tourist attractions and the third highest church in Hungary.
+The dome can be accessed either by elevator or 364 steps for a panoramic view.

+A Christmas fair is held in the square in front of the basilica during the Advent season, and at that time of the year the façade is decorated with special light paintings in the evenings.

+Part of the 2016 movie Inferno was filmed in St. Stephen Square in front of the basilica.

-Concerts in the Basilica
+Concerts in the basilica

 The Saint Stephen Basilica has played an active role in the musical community since its consecration in 1905.
+Organ concerts are performed in the basilica every Monday.
 The head organists of the church have always been very highly regarded musicians.

 In the past century the Basilica has been home to choral music, classical music as well as contemporary musical performances.
 The Basilica choir performs often in different parts of Europe as well as at home.
 In the summer months they perform every Sunday.
 During these months you can see performances from many distinguished Hungarian and foreign organ players alike.

-As an example of the quality of musicians that perform these concerts, the following information is taken from a 2012 advertisement: One of the most famous Hungarian organists is Miklós Teleki;
+One of the most famous Hungarian organists is Miklós Teleki;